Concha y Toro: 20th century: expansion

-The vineyard was incorporated as a stock company in 1923 and shares were sold in the Santiago Stock Exchange, until today.
+The vineyard was incorporated as a stock company in 1923 and shares continue to be sold in the Santiago Stock Exchange.
 Concha y Toro began exporting wine in March 1933 to the port of Rotterdam, the Netherlands.
 In 1950, the winery began to acquire more vineyards and also began the process of adapting its business to new markets and meeting a higher demand.

 In 1966, the Casillero del Diablo brand, the company's hallmark, was inaugurated, and in 1987 the company's first ultra-premium wine, Don Melchor, was launched.
-In these years the company begins to expand.
-Viña Maipo, was acquired in 1968; Viña Cono Sur, created in 1993; Trivento Bodegas in Argentina, founded in 1996; or the joint venture signed with Château Mouton Rothschild, for the production of Viña Almaviva, founded in 1997, among other.
+In the late 1960s the company began to expand: Viña Maipo was acquired in 1968; Viña Cono Sur created in 1993; Trivento Bodegas in Argentina founded in 1996; a joint venture with Château Mouton Rothschild for the production of Viña Almaviva began in 1997, among others.

 In 1971, Eduardo Guilisasti Tagle became chairman of the board, who succeeded in expanding the company.
 In 1987, after partnering with U.S. importer Banfi Vintners, the company started to incorporate more advanced technology in all of its production stages.
 It also started using small French oak barriques.
 In 1994, shares of Viña Concha started trading on the New York Stock Exchange, until his cessation in 2018.